PDAL/PDAL/doc/stages/writers.las.rst

   String identifying the system that created this LAS file.
 [Default: "PDAL"]

 a_srs
   The spatial reference system of the file to be written.
-Can be an EPSG string (eg "EPSG:268910") or a WKT string.
+Can be an EPSG string (e.g. "EPSG:268910") or a WKT string.
 [Default: Not set]

 global_encoding
   Various indicators to describe the data.
 See the LAS documentation.
-Note that PDAL will always set bit four when creating LAS version output.
+Note that PDAL will always set bit four when creating LAS version 1.4 output.
   [Default: 0]

 project_id